FREQUENTLY ASKED QUESTIONS

-Q. Why is the organization in the United States called Enterprising and Professional Women (EPW) and not Business and Professional Women (BPW)?
+Q. Why is the organization in the United States called National Federation of Business and Professional Women’s Clubs (NFBPWC) and not Business and Professional Women (BPW)?

 Q. How can I get more involved?

-A. EPW offers many ways for members to become involved.
+A. NFBPWC-NYC offers many opportunities for members to become involved.

 Attending meetings will enable you to become more familiar with those ways, but here are a few ideas: